ATS Diversity & Inclusion Statement:

-- Diversity in life experiences provides diversity of thought.
+- Diversity in personal and professional identities and life experiences provides diversity of thought that strengthens an organization.

-- Diversity in composition of ATS meetings, activities, committees, and governance will ensure organizational decision-making that reflects a broad range of perspectives.
+- Diversity in the composition of committees, assemblies, and particularly in leadership will ensure that organizational decision-making reflects a broad range of perspectives.

-- Representation or formal presentations at scholarly venues (meetings, conferences, and symposia) is important to generate new collaborations, ideas, and directions in science; and for networking (e.g., meeting mentors and mentees).
+- Ensuring representation of members from diverse backgrounds at scholarly venues (i.e., meetings, conferences, and symposia) is important to facilitate new collaborations, ideas, and directions in science.

-It is important that the ATS characterizes the diverse qualities of the ATS community and work conducted by members of the society (e.g., clinical practice guidelines, conference speakers/chairs, meetings, steering/organizing committees, standing committees, etc.) on local, national, and international levels to (i) ensure everyone is represented, (ii) provide role models, and (iii) foster a sense of community based on inclusivity.
+It is important that the ATS captures the multiple facets of diversity that are represented by members of the ATS society (e.g., clinical practice guidelines, conference speakers/chairs, meetings, steering/organizing committees, standing committees, etc.) on local, national, and international levels.

-- The ATS will use gender-neutral terms (e.g., ‘Chair’ instead of ‘Chairman’) in all Society communications.
+- The ATS uses gender-neutral terms (e.g., ‘Chair’ instead of ‘Chairman’) in all society communications.

-- When co-sponsoring or jointly developing an activity, document or resource with another association (signatory, stakeholder, industry, or non-industry partner) the ATS will work collaboratively with the organization to encourage diversity.
-The ATS reserves the right not to cosponsor, approve or endorse events that do not align with this policy.
+- When co-sponsoring or jointly developing an activity, documents or resources with another association (signatory, stakeholder, industry, or non-industry partner) the ATS works collaboratively with the organization to encourage diversity in representation and aiming to observe inclusive practices.
+The ATS reserves the right to not cosponsor, approve or endorse events that do not align with this policy.

-- Similarly, the ATS will aim to ensure that U.S. minorities, and in particular under-represented minorities, are appropriately included and will continue to advocate for inclusion of junior faculty and trainees in its core committees and on conference planning committees for meetings that the ATS hosts/cohosts.
+- The ATS will aim to continue to advocate for the inclusion of diverse groups and individuals at various career stages, international membership and levels of experience in its core committees and on conference planning committees for meetings that the ATS hosts/cohosts.

 Awareness and Reporting